ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-500-error.md

 Sometimes the {{site.data.keyword.cloud_notm}} account is successfully added to Cloudability even though an error was returned.
 So, first check whether the account was added within Cloudability on the [{{site.data.keyword.IBM_notm}} vendor credentials page](https://app.apptio.com/cloudability#/credentials/ibm){: external}.
 {: tsResolve}

-If the account does exist, then the recommended approach is to delete the {{site.data.keyword.cloud_notm}} account from Cloudability and redeploy the DA configuration to add the account.
-Deploying through the DA ensures that the vendor configurations  are set correctly within Cloudability.
+If the account does exist, then the recommended approach is to delete the {{site.data.keyword.cloud_notm}} account from Cloudability and redeploy the deployable architecture configuration to add the account.
+Deploying through the deployable architecture ensures that the vendor configurations  are set correctly within Cloudability.

 If the deployment does not add the {{site.data.keyword.cloud_notm}} account to Cloudability then the terraform state for adding the Cloudability account may exist and needs to be removed.
 You can remove the state by using the following {{site.data.keyword.cloud_notm}} CLI command: